-Several interesting sights lie outside of the center, some of them in far-flung areas of the city, such as the Buddhist-themed Suoi Tien amusement park and the Ao Dai Museum in District 9, the Dam Sen pair of parks in District 11, and the many quirky cafés of Phu Nhuan District.
+Several interesting sights lie outside of the center, some of them in far-flung areas of the city, such as the Buddhist-themed Suoi Tien amusement park and the Ao Dai Museum in District 9, and the Dam Sen pair of parks in District 11.
 There are modern residential suburbs in District 2 and District 7, where expats and wealthy Vietnamese live in large villas with swimming pools and gardens.
 Though they don't have any notable sights, these areas can be worth visiting for the shopping and dining options.

 Southwest of central Ho Chi Minh City is Cholon, a Chinese sister-city-within-the-city, which takes up most of District 5 and a small part of District 6.
 This was and still is the heart of Chinese culture in the city.
 There's no discernible entry point into its rabbit warren of small streets with wall-to-wall houses, shops, and eateries.
 Hai Thuong Lan Ong road is worth a peek for the aromatic apothecaries, and Luong Nhu Hoc—home to stores selling all kinds of ritualistic costumes, ornaments, and opera masks—is a great spot to pick up souvenirs.

-The pagodas concentrated around Nguyen Trai and Tran Hung Dao streets can be navigated on foot.
+The pagodas concentrated around Nguyen Trai and Tran Hung Dao Streets can be navigated on foot.
 Bright blue, yellow, red, orange, and gold cover the pagodas in a dazzling display that would put mating peacocks to shame.
-Getting lost in Cholon's back streets can be interesting, but also hot, tiring, and noisy.
-For a good overview of the suburb, consider a motorbike tour that can whizz you through the crowded narrow alleys.
+Getting lost in Cholon's backstreets can be interesting, but also hot, tiring, and noisy.
+For a good overview of the suburb, consider a motorbike tour that can whiz you through the crowded narrow alleys.